AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Method

 \subsection{Enforcing Expression Consistency}

-Naively training the generator with only an image-based discriminator is insufficient to enforce precise expression control.
-Following Next3D \citep{Next3D}, we adopt a dual-discrimination scheme that conditions the discriminator $\mathcal{D}$ on the target expression by concatenating the rendered image with a synthetic rendering $\mathcal{S}(\psi)$ of the FLAME mesh, where vertices are color-coded by their UV coordinates \citep{dvp}.
-Although this improves expression consistency, the model still under-expresses high-intensity cues (see Sec. \ref{subsec:ablation}).
+Naively training the generator with only an image-based discriminator is insufficient for precise expression control.
+Following Next3D \cite{Next3D}, we condition the discriminator $\mathcal{D}$ on the target expression by concatenating the rendered image with a synthetic FLAME rendering $\mathcal{S}(\psi)$.
+In AGORA, this conditioning path is the red module in the left panel of Fig.~\ref{fig:overall_pipeline}.
+With UV-coordinate coloring of FLAME vertices \cite{dvp}, expression consistency improves, but the model still under-expresses high-intensity cues (Sec.~\ref{subsec:ablation}).

-We therefore encode expression information more explicitly in the synthetic rendering so that the discriminator can penalize fine-grained deviations.
-Specifically, we color-code the posed FLAME mesh by its expression-isolated vertex displacement from the neutral pose (see Fig.~\ref{fig:dual_discrimination}):
+We therefore replace UV coloring with a stronger displacement-based signal so that the discriminator can penalize fine-grained deviations.
+Specifically, we color-code the posed FLAME mesh by its expression-isolated vertex displacement from the neutral pose: